 The normal location is in the 5th intercostal space in the mid-clavicular line.
 It is quite common however, to not feel the apex beat at all.

 Palpate for any heaves or thrills.
-A thrill is a palpable murmur whereas a heave is a sign of left ventricular hypertrophy.
+A thrill is a palpable murmur whereas a heave can be a sign of right ventricular hypertrophy.
 A thrill feels like a vibration and a heave feels like an abnormally large beating of the heart.
 Feel for these all over the precordium.

 Auscultation is now performed for all four valves of the heart in the following areas:

 You should listen initially with the diaphragm noting how many heart sounds you can hear: